A refugee, defined by the United Nations Convention, is any person who has a well-founded fear of being persecuted because of their:

 Asylum seekers are people who have applied for protection and are awaiting determination of their status.

-For more information about asylum seekers click here
+For more information about asylum seekers including resources and information about healthcare access in Queensland click here

 A Rapid Review of Evidence-Based Information, Best Practices and Lessons Learned in Addressing the Health Needs of Refugees and Migrants – Report to the World Health Organization (April 2018) – Read the full report here.